-For effective sound absorption using a porous material, the recommended minimal thickness of this material is 1/10 of the sound wave wavelength.
+For effective sound absorption using a porous material, the recommended minimum thickness of this material is 1/10 of the sound wave wavelength.
 Absorption is most effective with 1/4 of the wavelength.
-Studies show that material thickness is of greater importance with low frequencies.
-With higher frequencies, the increase in absorption in relation to material thickness in negligible.
+Generally, material thickness is of greater importance with lower frequencies.
+With higher frequencies, the increase in absorption in relation to material thickness becomes negligible.

-Increasing a gap between an absorption material and a wall, absorption coefficient of the material is also increasing.
-With the increase in distance between an absorber and a wall, the ability to absorb shifts from highs and mids to lower frequencies.
-Moving a heavy curtain away from a wall will cause its maximal absorption to shift towards lower frequencies.
+The larger a gap between the absorption material and the wall, the larger the absorption coefficient of the material.
+Therefore, with the increase in distance between an absorber and a wall, the ability to absorb shifts from highs and mids to lower frequencies.
+Moving a heavy curtain away from a wall will cause its maximum absorption to shift towards lower frequencies.

 Absorption Coefficient α

 The ability to absorb acoustic energy is measured using the absorption coefficient alpha α (has the value of 0 to 1.00).
 Zero represents zero absorption (complete reflection), 1.00 complete absorption of sound impact. αw is calculated according to the ISO standard 11654.